signalfx/integrations/collectd-df/README.md

 well, but consult the Smart Agent repo's docs for the exact schema.**

-Installation and initial configuration options are available as part of the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd).
+Installation and initial configuration options are available as part of the <a target="_blank" href="https://github.com/signalfx/integrations/tree/master/collectd">SignalFx collectd agent</a>.

 ### CONFIGURATION

-Configuration for this plugin is kept in the main [collectd.conf](https://github.com/signalfx/integrations/blob/master/collectd/collectd.conf) file.
+Configuration for this plugin is kept in the main <a target="_blank" href="https://github.com/signalfx/integrations/blob/master/collectd/collectd.conf">collectd.conf</a> file.

 | Configuration Option | Type | Definition |
 |----------------------|------|------------|